HyperNylium/mdnx-auto-dl/README.md

 - [x] Add capability to set different `/data` folder structures. (done as of v0.0.4)

 - [x] Add capability to monitor dubs.
 Currently, it only monitors if new episodes are available and downloads them according to what you have set in `config["app"]["mdnx"]["cli-defaults"]`.
 In the future, i would like to add a way to monitor if a `jpn` only episode now has an `eng` dub available and download it, overwriting the episode already in `DATA_DIR`. the `jpn` and `eng` would be from `dubLang` in `config.json`, not hardcoded. (done as of v0.0.5.
-Also monitors subs)
+Also monitors subs using whats set in `dlsubs`)

 - [x] Add capability to rename seasons correctly.
 Sometimes, CR has season 66 or whatever for season 4.
 Wrong season number is also passed through multi-download-nx - which is expected. (done as of v0.0.5)